alan-turing-institute/alexa-room-finder/README.md

 * In order to deploy our code to Lambda we need to [create a 'deployment package' - basically a .zip file with all the necessary bits and bobs to run](http://docs.aws.amazon.com/lambda/latest/dg/nodejs-create-deployment-pkg.html).
 * First, you need to make some small edits to [lambda/config.js](./lambda/config.js).
 Change `const APP_ID = '{app-id}'` to the APP_ID found in the top left-hand corner of the Alexa console.
 Then change `const testNames = [...];` to an array of the names of rooms you'd like to find.
 These are just the names of the room calendars on your Office 365 instance, but **it's important that these names are exact as they're used to identify the right calendars.**
 * Then open a terminal, and in it navigate to the `lambda` directory.
-Run `npm install`, and it will install all the necessary modules for you within the lambda folder.
+Run `npm install`, and it will install all the necessary packages for you within the lambda folder.
 (If this doesn't work, the required packages are request, q, moment, and alexa-sdk.)
 * Then within the lambda folder, select everything in the folder, and right-click to compress them to a .zip file. **Do not compress the whole lambda folder from the root folder; that won't work.**
 * Upload your .zip file (or 'deployment package') to Lambda.